NIH Grants Policy Statement

 Reports of expenditures are required as documentation of the financial status of grants according to the official accounting records of the grantee organization.
 NIH requires all financial expenditure reports to be submitted using the Federal Financial Report (FFR) system located in the eRA Commons.
 This includes all initial FFRs being prepared for submission and any revised FSR/FFRs being submitted or re-submitted to NIH.
 The eRA Commons Federal Financial Report (FFR) system allows participants to view information on currently due and late expenditure reports and to submit these reports electronically to NIH.
 Paper expenditure reports are not accepted.
 Expenditure data submitted to NIH is initially reviewed and accepted by OFM.
 NIH IC grants management staff also review these expenditure reports.

 Except for awards under SNAP and awards that require more frequent reporting, the FFR is required on an annual basis.
-An annual FFR is required for awards to foreign organizations made prior to October 1, 2012 and Federal institutions, whether or not they are under SNAP.
+An annual FFR is required for awards to foreign organizations made prior to October 1, 2012 and Federal institutions made prior to October 1, 2013, whether or not they are under SNAP.
 When required on an annual basis, the report must be submitted for each budget period no later than 90 days after the end of the calendar quarter in which the budget period ended.
 The reporting period for an annual FFR will be that of the budget period for the particular grant; however, the actual submission date is based on the calendar quarter.
 Failure to submit timely reports may affect future funding.
 The report also must cover any authorized extension in time of the budget period.
 If more frequent reporting is required, the NoA will specify both the frequency and due date.